 In Scotland, the equivalent is to coorie in from the cold.
-Whatever the colder days of autumn mean to you, there are so many good books to retreat into that feel like fall.
+Whatever the colder days of autumn mean to you, there are so many good fall books to retreat into that feel like autumn.

 Still Life by Louise Penny

 Louise Penny’s Chief Inspector Gamache series oozes cozy fall vibes.
 Still Life, the first book, is the comfiest murder mystery you will probably ever read, set in October in Quebec with families gathering for Thanksgiving, characters sitting by the fire as night falls, and friends meeting for meals at the local bistro.